Audrey doesn't like the kinds of toys that you buy from pet stores. His obsession is with bottles and boxes. Audrey likes to feel protected.

 In addition to toys, I try to give Audrey a lot of perching variety.
 At night he likes to sleep on top of his cage,

-anything, so he has a variety of perches inside and outside his cage.
+which isn't good for his feet because he's not grippinganything, so he has a variety of perches inside and outside his cage.
 The perch on the right is made from a mineral block.
 If Audrey actually chewed the mineral block with any regularity, this would be dangerous, but Audrey only occasionally nibbles it.

 Audrey is also obsessed with nest boxes.